Blackbox Dataset Inference for LLM: Introduction

 \textbf{Our Method:} In this paper, we focus on \textit{black-box} dataset inference for LLMs.
-In other words, we aim to determine if a suspect model $\mathcal{M}$ used a victim dataset $\mathcal{D}$ in training, entirely relying on the text-based responses of $\mathcal{M}$.
-Our key observation is that certain data samples, when involved in training, drive the model to generate responses highly resembling the \textit{oracle output} (i.e., the output coming with the samples).
-We define those samples as \textit{tainted samples}, and we develop a three-step method exploiting tainted samples for dataset inference. \ding{182} We build a set of \textit{reference models} that are certainly not trained on $\mathcal{D}$, annotated as $\mathbf{R}$ = $\{\mathcal{R}_1, \mathcal{R}_2, ..., \mathcal{R}_n\}$.
-We fine-tune each reference model with $\mathcal{D}$ to produce \textit{trained reference models} $\mathbf{R}^{t}$ = $\{\mathcal{R}_1^{t}, \mathcal{R}_2^{t}, ..., \mathcal{R}_n^{t}\}$. \ding{183} We pre-process $\mathcal{D}$ to identify candidates of tainted samples based on the similarity between the oracle outputs and the responses from $\mathbf{R}$ and $\mathbf{R}^{t}$. \ding{184} We compare $\mathcal{M}$ with $\mathbf{R}$ and $\mathbf{R}^{t}$ on tainted samples, determining if $\mathcal{M}$ used $\mathcal{D}$ according to which reference set $\mathcal{M}$ is closer to.
+In other words, we aim to determine if a suspect model $\mathcal{M}$ used a victim dataset $\mathcal{D}$ in fine-tuning, entirely relying on the text-based responses of $\mathcal{M}$.
+Our key observation is that certain data samples, when involved in fine-tuning, drive the model to generate responses highly resembling the \textit{oracle output} (i.e., the output coming with the samples).
+We define those samples as \textit{tainted samples}, and we develop a three-step method exploiting tainted samples for dataset inference. \ding{182} We build a set of \textit{non-member reference models} that are certainly not trained on $\mathcal{D}$, annotated as $\mathbf{R}$ = $\{\mathcal{R}_1, \mathcal{R}_2, ..., \mathcal{R}_n\}$.
+We fine-tune each reference model with $\mathcal{D}$ to produce \textit{ member reference models} $\mathbf{R}^{t}$ = $\{\mathcal{R}_1^{t}, \mathcal{R}_2^{t}, ..., \mathcal{R}_n^{t}\}$. \ding{183} We pre-process $\mathcal{D}$ to identify candidates of tainted samples based on the similarity between the oracle outputs and the responses from $\mathbf{R}$ and $\mathbf{R}^{t}$. \ding{184} We compare $\mathcal{M}$ with $\mathbf{R}$ and $\mathbf{R}^{t}$ on tainted samples, determining if $\mathcal{M}$ used $\mathcal{D}$ according to which reference set $\mathcal{M}$ is closer to.\looseness=-1

-\textbf{Evaluation:} We perform a series of evaluations, involving member and non-member models collected from the wild and built locally, to assess the performance of our method.
-They show that our method can achieve 100\% accuracy under the non-IID setting, given different target datasets.
+\textbf{Evaluation:} We perform a series of evaluations, involving member suspect models fine-tuned with $\mathcal{D}$ and non-member suspect models not fine-tuned with $\mathcal{D}$ collected from the wild and built locally, to assess the performance of our method.
+They show that our method can achieve perfect accuracy under the non-IID setting, given different victim datasets.
 Our method also presents very high accuracy under the IID setting, missing only a few cases.
 By further increasing the reference models and diversifying their architectures, we can amend our method to correct those cases.
-In contrast, the baseline based on blackbox MIA~\cite{dpdllm} fails to offer satisfactory accuracy under either non-IID or IID settings.
+In contrast, the baseline based on blackbox MIA~\cite{dpdllm} \cite{hu2025membership} fails to offer satisfactory accuracy under either non-IID or IID settings.
 Oftentimes, the baseline even approximates a random guess.
+Additionally, we evaluate our method without using tainted samples, and the results demonstrate their necessity.